-Unit 4 - Non-examined Assessment (NEA) - The role and significance of Adolf Hitler in history (20%)
+Unit 4 - Non-Examination Assessment (NEA) - The role and significance of Adolf Hitler in history (20%)

-GCSE ICT
+GCSE Digital Technology (ICT)

 "It's Sunday night and you've had a big weekend.
 You've been socialising on Twitter, Facebook, or MySpace.
-You caught up with friends to watch YouTube and battled it out for first place on the Wii.
+You caught up with friends to watch YouTube and battled it out for first place on the your Xbox or Playstation.
 Once again, you had to help your dad with downloading music and surprisingly even remembered to Wikipedia that info you need for school".